iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Finally, the inquirer may run searches at the local DMV using the driver’s license number, or contact the presiding traffic court to obtain a traffic citation history.

-The state of Iowa has a demerit point system it uses to track and identify possibly dangerous drivers.
-In contrast to most states in the country, it doesn’t assess points for most minor traffic violations.
-This, however, does not mean that minor violations cannot result in license-related consequences.
+The state of Iowa has a demerit point system used for tracking and identifying potentially dangerous drivers.
+Unlike other US states, it doesn’t assess points for most minor traffic violations.
+This, however, does not mean that minor violations cannot result in license-related consequences or penalties.

 The Iowa Demerit Point System